tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 PostgreSQL/最佳实践/如何配置云服务 PostgreSQL 作为 GitLab 外部数据源_intl_en.md

 ## Step 2.
 Initialize the PostgreSQL data source
 1. You can directly use a cloud database service, such as TencentDB for PostgreSQL.
 To create a TencentDB for PostgreSQL instance, see [Creating TencentDB for PostgreSQL Instance](https://intl.cloud.tencent.com/document/product/409/40724).
->!Make sure that the database version matches GitLab version when creating or installing the database; otherwise, a version mismatch error will be reported during GitLab initialization, making database creation fail.
+>!The database must be created or installed with the same version as GitLab; otherwise, a version mismatch error will be reported during GitLab initialization, causing database creation to fail.
 <table>
 <thead><tr><th>GitLab Version</th><th>Earliest Supported PostgreSQL Version</th></tr></thead>
 <tbody><tr>